 USCIS Contact Center personnel may not respond to any status inquiries, and may not confirm or deny the existence of an application or petition.
 Instead, USCIS Contact Center personnel should direct the caller to the Case Status Online tool.
 If the caller needs further assistance than the Case Status Online tool can provide, USCIS Contact Center personnel should direct the caller to the local office with jurisdiction over the application.
 For information on office-specific in-person appointment requirement, see the Asylum Office Locator tool.
-The office with jurisdiction over the application over the application.
+The office with jurisdiction over the application must respond to the inquiry.